pwsafe/pwsafe/README.XML.md

   c) Pugi library

 Microsoft XML library is available for Windows only.
 The Xerces For compilation witrh a) or b) the related environment variable must be set in compilation - XML_MSXML or XML_XECESC.
-Leaving out both pre-compiler flags lead to ´compilation with variant c).
+Leaving out both pre-compiler flags lead to compilation with variant c).

 The wx build doesn't support XML_MSXML.